isomerpages/ura-lkywcp/_nomination/2-evaluations.md

 5. **Sustainability of the Transformation** <br> Institutionalised processes to sustain the city's urban transformation that will be unaffected by changes in the city's leadership; buy-in from local communities to achieve the city's vision.
 6. **Integration of Plans** <br> Successful integration or relation of plans at the regional/metropolitan level.

+#### **Announcement & award**

+The results of the 2020 Prize will be announced at a later date.
+The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture and Prize Forum respectively, key highlights of [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore.

 #### **Questions?**

 - [Frequently Asked Questions](/faq/)